 - Pull it off

-Though the design of the gauge is not one of our favorites, it performed extremely well in tests of its accuracy, which is arguably the only truly important thing about a gauge.
-Tests had the AerGun's gauge within 3 PSI of our independent gauge at low pressures, and at higher pressures it was right on the money.
-This, along with our Editors' Choice JoeBlow Sport III, is tied for the most accurate pumps we've tested.
+Though the design of the gauge on the AerGun is not one of our favorites, it performed quite well in tests of its accuracy — which is arguably the only truly important thing about a gauge.
+Tests had the gauge within 3psi of our independent gauge at low pressures, and at higher pressures, it was right on the money.
+This puts it alongside the most accurate pumps we've tested.